- 1.1 Care home policies on oral health and providing residents with support to access dental services

 local general dental services and emergency or out-of-hours dental treatment

-oral health promotion or similar services, depending on local arrangements (see recommendation 1.7.1)
+oral health promotion or similar services, depending on local arrangements (see the recommendation on providing preventive care and treatment for residents in care homes)

-assessment of residents' oral health and referral to dental practitioners (see section 1.3)
+assessment of residents' oral health and referral to dental practitioners (see the section on daily mouth care)

 plans for caring for residents' oral health